divya-r-kamat/seq2py/README.md

 ## Streamlit App

-As a end product, two models are choosen [Transformer Based Model](https://github.com/divya-r-kamat/seq2py/tree/main/experiment/model_using_transformer_embedding) and [Transformer Based Model + Pretrained Custom Embedding layer](https://github.com/divya-r-kamat/seq2py/tree/main/experiment/model_with_custom_pretrained_embeddings).
+As a end product, two models are choosen [Transformer Based Model(Learned Embeddings)](https://github.com/divya-r-kamat/seq2py/tree/main/experiment/model_using_transformer_embedding) and [Transformer Based Model + Pretrained Custom Embedding layer](https://github.com/divya-r-kamat/seq2py/tree/main/experiment/model_with_custom_pretrained_embeddings).
 These model are deployed using a Streamlit app, option is provided to choose one of these models to generate the python code.
 Streamlit is an open source app framework specifically designed for ML engineers.
 It allows to create a stunning looking application with only a few lines of code.

 ## Future Work and Improvements